fabiopicchi/astrofarmer/README.md

 TMX file rules:

-    - File must be Base64 encoded
+    - File must be Base64 encoded.
-    - Every tile layer must have a property named "tileset" indicating the tileset used on that layer
+    - It is assumed that the file uses only one tileset so layers don't need to specify which tileset they're using.
-    - Tile layers may have the collidable property that should be written as an array of integers, indicating the number of the collidable tiles(counting from 1) on the tileset.
-Ex: collidable: [1, 2].
+    - Tile layers may have the collidable property set.
+If set then all the tiles on this layer will be collidable.
     - In every object, the values of x, y, width and height specified will be atributed to the object's hitbox and not its bounding box.